oracle-actions/setup-java/README.md

 ## Supported GitHub Actions Virtual Environments

-All [environments](https://github.com/actions/virtual-environments#available-environments) that have Java 11 preinstalled are supported.
+All [environments](https://github.com/actions/virtual-environments#available-environments) that have Java 11 pre-installed are supported.
 These include the following labels: `ubuntu-latest`, `macos-latest`, and `windows-latest`.

 ## Inputs

 ### `source` Download Site

-The `source` download site input is set by detailt to `oracle.com`.
+This `input` specifices from where the JDK build should be download from, it is set by detailt to `oracle.com`.

-Supported source download sites are:
+The following source download sites are supported:

 - [`oracle.com`](https://oracle.com) (default) for Oracle JDK 17 (NTFC) and later
 - [`java.net`](https://jdk.java.net) for the current OpenJDK GA (General Aavailability) build and for OpenJDK EA (Early-Access) builds (GPL v2 w/CPE), for example JDK 19-ea, Loom, Panama, or Valhalla